jtmiclat/pre-commit-bean-format/README.md

       additional_dependencies: ['beancount==2.3.6']
 ```

-If you want to pass additional arguments to format
+If you want to pass additional arguments to format, you can add `args` field

+For example:
 ```yaml
 - repo: https://github.com/jtmiclat/pre-commit-bean-format
   rev: master # replace with commit sha